 Note: The submission of the required information noted above is a requirement for renewal of a contractor license.

 The Class MR and M contractor must have a contract in place with a Class A contractor incorporating at minimum, a semi-annual examination and support for the work that is outside the scope of the MR and M License.
 In the excel spreadsheet, provide the name of the Class A Contractor in the Maintenance Contractor Name area..
 For the Maintenance Frequency, please indicate the annual examination frequency by the Class A Contractor.

 Part 2.
 Reporting requirements

-- As per part 1 section 1 of this directive, all required information is to be populated by the licensed elevator contractor via the excel spreadsheet (see Appendix).
+- As per part 1, section 1 of this directive, all required information is to be populated by the licensed elevating contractor in the excel spreadsheet (see appendix).

 - The annual reporting of information as specified in part 1 shall be submitted to Technical Safety BC no later than January 15 of each calendar year.